Polesworth

-In the 2021 census the civil parish of Polesworth had a population of 8,727, inclusive of the contiguous sub-villages (often regarded as suburbs) of Birchmoor, St Helena, and Hall End directly to the south, and Warton to the East.
-The built-up area of Polesworth which includes the adjoining village of Dordon to the south (a separate parish) had a population of 9,913 in 2021.
+In the 2021 census, the civil parish of Polesworth had a population of 8,727; it included the contiguous sub-villages of Birchmoor, St Helena and Hall End directly to the south, with Warton to the east.
+The built-up area of Polesworth, which includes the adjoining village of Dordon to the south, had a population of 9,913 in 2021.
+The border with Leicestershire is 3 mi to the east, while Derbyshire is 6 mi to the north.
+The River Anker runs through the village.